Fremantle Football Club: History

 In May 2016, the club launched a bid to enter a team in the inaugural AFL Women's season in 2017.
 As part of the bid, the team would guarantee all players education and job opportunities with the club and the partnering Curtin University.

 Fremantle beat out a bid from rivals when they were granted a licence on 15 June 2016.

 Kiara Bowers and Kara Antonio were the club's first signings, unveiled along with the league's other 14 marquee players on 27 July 2016.
 A further 24 senior players and two rookie players were added to the club's inaugural list in the league's drafting and signing period.

 Former South Fremantle assistant coach, Michelle Cowan was appointed the team's inaugural head coach in July 2016.

-The AFLW squad plays its home matches at Fremantle Oval, the club's spiritual home.
+The AFLW squad formerly played its home matches at Fremantle Oval, the club's spiritual home.

 The club's initial bid outlined plans for a game each at Domain Stadium and at Curtin University's Bentley campus as well as up to two remaining matches held at the club training base in the city of Cockburn.
 The club eventually played two home games at Fremantle Oval, one at Domain Stadium and one in Mandurah.
 In 2018, the Dockers hosted the first football game at Perth Stadium but played the remainder of their home games at Fremantle Oval.

 The Dockers struggled in their inaugural season, only winning one of seven games and finishing seventh out of eight teams on the ladder.
 They fared slightly better in 2018, winning three matches, but again finished seventh on the ladder.